 Source: Barron, C., Tolland, K., Emmett, M-J., "'Somewhere to hang out' Teenagers Outdoor Recreational Needs in Celbridge: A partnership perspective", Dublin City University, 2022.

-Funding has already been allocated for the provision of facilities.
+Funding has already been allocated from Local Property Tax and Development Levies for the provision of facilities.

 January 2025: